If It’s Not a Hell Yeah, It’s a Fuck Off.

 That's a red flag.

-If you’re fantasising about escape more than you’re excited about your day.
+If you're fantasising about escape more than you're excited about your day?

 Red flag.

-Imagine waking up and thinking "hell yeah."
-Not to everything.
-But to enough.
+Imagine waking up and thinking "Hell yeah."

 To work that challenges you, not bleeds you dry.